parryc/thevoid/templates/leflan/language_lithuanian.md

 The last verb before noun determines case
 : _Aš noriu skaityti ACC_, rather than GEN, which _norėti_ requires.

+If there is a dipthong (pure or mixed) in a multi-syllabic root, add an _i_ to the stem.
+If a pure dipthong, must be followed by a consonant other than _ti_
+: baigti - baigia
+: laukti - laukia
+: *not* griauti
+: gerti - gertia

+* _eiti_ is specifically to go by foot, _važiuoti_ is to go by some sort of wheeled transportation.
+Like a scooter, or wheelies.

 ## Conjugation Present tense